-Being the world's first, the Cloud CP/M use the internet and remote storage for its filesystem.
+Being the world's first, the Cloud CP/M BIOS uses the Internet and remote storage for its filesystem.
 This allows the NABU PC to run without any local storage connection.
-As explained in more detail below, the BIOS function calls use the HCCA network adapter port to load and save data from disk images from either the internet or the RetroNET storage folder on the Internet Adapter server.
+As explained below, the BIOS function calls use the HCCA network adapter port to load and save data from disk images from either the Internet or the RetroNET storage folder on the Internet Adapter server.
 After optimizing and stabilizing the BIOS and Cloud CP/M, I'll design a PCB for ESP32 that will cut the cord from the Internet Adapter and put the NABU on WiFi directly to the cloud.
 You can read more about my development plan here.

 1) Look at the bottom of this page for troubleshooting tips. *do this first*

 2) To report issues, submit an issue on Github here.
 Please read the bug report rules on Github before submitting.